Robert Brault

 “Nothing shakes your faith in democracy like the family’s three-to-two vote for fudge sundaes for breakfast.”

-“What you discover in a democracy is that it is difficult to build a house when each has an opinion.”
+“What you discover in a democracy is that it is difficult to build a house when each nail has an opinion.”

 “Both the optimist and the pessimist plan for the worst-case scenario, but the optimist doesn’t depend on it.”